erikvdb/river-mcsconverter/README.md

 1. Select all meshes you wish to convert.
 2. Click "Convert".
 This may take a while and will overwrite the old morph streamingasset files.
 3. Restart Unity.
+4. Turn off GPU Skinning in player options, otherwise only the first morph you edit in the editor will work.

 ## Limitations
 While this converts all the morph maps, the MCS 1.7 system also relies on a "JCT manager" for some morphs that has its own mapping.
 I have not yet figured out how to remap those, so if you run into any  issues, try disabling the JCT Transition component on the hip of your MCS character.